OptimFinance/constitutions/odao-delta.md

 ## Preamble

-The Council exists to take care of the treasury and dynamic funding needed by the protocols which fund ODAO.
+The Council exists in order to provide a perspective of a group of people only interested to make as much money as possible from the system.
+It achieves this by taking care of the treasury and dynamic funding needed by the protocols which fund ODAO.
 Focus on what is, see what can be.
 Enable the Core.
 Embrace the Court.

 # Article I -- The Ethos